Pete Zervakis anchors Live At Daybreak at 4:30 every Monday through Friday on TODAY'S TMJ4.

-Pete Zervakis joined the TODAY'S TMJ 4 team as a reporter in January 2016 and is thrilled to be living in Milwaukee.
+He originally joined the WTMJ-TV team as a reporter in January 2016 and is thrilled to still be living in Milwaukee.

 Before moving to the Brew City, Pete worked as a reporter at WKOW-TV in Madison.
 He also spent two and a half years reporting and anchoring at WXOW-TV in La Crosse.